TreyE/quality_workbench_no_angular/README.md

 The output of this should be a bunch of test output, and you should be  getting a file in your root directory called `report.zip`.
 Pop open  that file and look at `doc/index.html` and browse around.

 Once it works, don't forget to add the new files to git!
+**Make double sure to add all the .gitkeep files, even if they are in ignored directories**